Hashtag Web3 / Updated

 2. Use the Right Data Types

-Solidity's data types can have a significant impact on gas costs due to how the EVM packs data into 256-bit (32-byte) storage slots.
+The choice of data types in Solidity can significantly influence gas costs due to how the EVM packs data into 256-bit (32-byte) storage slots.

-• The Rule: If you have multiple uint variables inside a struct or as contiguous state variables, try to use smaller types (uint128, uint64, etc.) if you know the values won't exceed their limits.
-The EVM can often "pack" these smaller variables into a single 32-byte storage slot, saving gas.
+uintvariables in astructor as contiguous state variables, prefer smaller types likeuint128oruint64if the values are within their limits.
+The EVM can pack these smaller variables into a single 32-byte storage slot, which reduces gas usage.

 Example: